 - Using red cards improperly - Purchasing anything other than that required by an authorized delivery.

-- Providing information that is fraudulent or inaccurate - Misrepresenting information during signup, giving false information to the support team during dashes, or failing to accurately identify the mode of transportation being used to perform dashes.
+- Providing information that is fraudulent or inaccurate - Misrepresenting information during signup, giving false information to the support team during dashes, creating multiple accounts for the same individual or failing to accurately identify the mode of transportation being used to perform dashes.

 - Tampering with deliveries or failing to maintain standards of food safety - Opening, using, consuming, or tampering with a delivery or customer order; failing to use an insulated hot bag to safely transport deliveries.